farhanfahreezy/Tucil3_UCS_Astar/README.md

 ![JavaScript](https://img.shields.io/badge/JavaScript-323330?style=for-the-badge&logo=javascript&logoColor=F7DF1E)
 ![LeafLet](https://img.shields.io/badge/Leaflet-199900?style=for-the-badge&logo=Leaflet&logoColor=white)

-Have you ever played a game where you have to find your way out of a maze?
-Well, in computer science, we have to solve that same problem using algorithms.
-Two popular algorithms for solving mazes are Breadth-First Search (BFS) and Depth-First Search (DFS).
-And in this project, we'll be using C# and .NET Framework to develop our own maze solver using both BFS and DFS algorithms.
+Have you ever wondered how your GPS can find the fastest route to your destination?
+Well, computer scientists use algorithms to solve similar problems.
+In this web app project, we'll be using React Js framework and two popular algorithms, Uniform Cost Search (UCS) and A* search, to find the shortest path between connected nodes.

-Our goal with this maze solver is to find a path that will lead us to all the treasures hidden within the maze.
-BFS is like searching the maze level by level, while DFS is more like exploring a particular path as far as we can before backtracking and trying another path.
-It's going to be a fun project, and we can't wait to see our maze solver in action!
+Our goal with this app is to help users find the quickest way to get to their destination by analyzing the connections between nodes and calculating the shortest path.
+UCS works by exploring the connected nodes with the lowest cost, while A* search combines UCS with a heuristic to explore the nodes likely to lead to the shortest path.
+It's going to be an exciting project, and we can't wait to see our web app in action!
 ![](src/resources/header.png)

 ## Requirement